- You must own and live in your home

 How the Program Works

-- Once your application is accepted and it is determined that you are eligible, a representative of Adams County Community Development will conduct an on-site visit to determine essential repairs needed.
+- Once your application is accepted and it is determined that you are eligible, a representative of Adams County Housing Policy & Community Investments Division will conduct an on-site visit to determine essential repairs needed.

 - A description of work and cost estimate is prepared and released for a competitive bid to approved and licensed local contractors.